 Members of the University community accept a commitment to maintain and uphold the purposes of the University, and in particular, its standards of scholarship.
 It follows, therefore, that acts of a nature that prejudice the academic standards of the University are offences subject to discipline.
 Any form of scholastic dishonesty, including plagiarism, that undermines the evaluation process, also undermines the integrity of the University's degrees.
 The University will take all appropriate measure to promote academic integrity and deal appropriately with scholastic offices.

-For more information regarding the appeals policies, please see the SGPS regulations.
+For more information regarding the appeals policies, please see the Western/SGPS regulations.

 First Term of Registration

-During the first term of registration and in consultation with the Chief Advisor, a student shall complete a Proposed Program of Study.
+During the first term of registration and in consultation with the Associate Chair (graduate), a student shall complete a Proposed Program of Study.
 The proposed program of study must indicate the topic and proposed set of courses.
 These course may include undergraduate courses not for degree credit, required to make up deficiencies in the student's preparation for graduate work in engineering.
 All such courses must be taken during the first year of registration.

 A student must submit a revised form should any subsequent change be made to the original Proposed Program of Study.

 Failure to submit a Proposed Program of Study by the end of the first term, may entail the denial of permission to register in further courses.

 A student enrolled in a degree program must maintain continuous registration in the School of Graduate and Postdoctoral Studies in each successive term from initial registration, until all requirements for the degree are completed.